 The Raddison Blu in Tromso sits right on Tromso harbor and comes with warm cozy heated rooms with an en-suite shower, TV, tea, and coffee-making facilities.
 The beds are super comfy and the rooms are well done just like most Raddison Blu’s across the world and they come with a view of the city plus free Wifi.

 On the 10th floor of the hotel, you’ll find a gym and sauna, all of which are included in the price and have amazing views of the mountains.
+It’s just a pity the outside is so ugly!
+Such a 70s feel to it.

 There is also a bar and restaurant at the Raddison which serves regional dishes from local ingredients and you’re close by to the famous Yonas Pizzerias and the Rorbua Pub which is the world’s northernmost brewery.

 At the Clarion Hotel The Edge you’ll get amazing views over the harbor and there is a sky bar and roof terrace on the 11th floor which is worth visiting even if you’re not staying there.
-The hotel overlooking the Arctic Catherdal and Tromso Sound and you’ll be just a few hundred yards away from the Polaria Aquarium and the Tromso Cathedral.
+The hotel overlooks the Arctic Catherdal and Tromso Sound and you’ll be just a few hundred yards away from the Polaria Aquarium and the Tromso Cathedral.

 The rooms are nicely furnished with comfy beds and come with a private ensuite bathroom, TV, desk, and of course, free wifi plus breakfast is also included.
 You will also have free access t the Sky Fitness center next door during your stay.